 Who Is This Useful For?

 This method is useful for WordPress developers, freelancers, agencies, and website owners who want a simple way to add custom functionality without touching theme files directly.
+It is especially helpful for users who want more control but prefer a cleaner dashboard-based workflow.

 A Smarter Way to Manage Custom Functions

 Instead of relying on direct file edits, a dedicated plugin like Codersly Snippets can help you add and manage PHP code in a more structured way.
+You can create snippets from your WordPress admin panel, keep them organized, and manage changes more confidently.

 This makes the workflow faster, safer, and easier for long-term website maintenance.